 Your chances for life insurance are very good if your heart health history is stable or better.
 The longer you’ve had the stent, the fewer complications, the better.

 How many stents do you have?
 Will you need more?

-With only one stent, you could still qualify as standard risk with many insurance companies.
+With only one stent, you could still qualify as a standard risk with many insurance companies.
 If you have two or more stents, you may still qualify for life insurance, but it will mean higher table ratings and a lower health classification.

-More than one stent usually results in mildly substandard rates, however coverage is still very affordable.
+More than one stent usually results in mildly substandard rates, however, coverage is still very affordable.

-Before you go in for angioplasty, the cardiologist is likely to note additional narrowing of the other coronary arteries.
+Before you go in for an angioplasty, the cardiologist is likely to note additional narrowing of the other coronary arteries.
 If it looks like your plaque is progressing, you may need more stents in the future.

 This could postpone your life insurance approval or negatively affect your rates.